osuushi/lemon-soda/README.md

 For one thing, it locks you into a single format (usually PNG-24).
 That's not ideal if you have some images which are better suited to a different format (say, a small photo, or an animated gif).
 For another, it limits what you can do with CSS.
-You can't use `background-repeat` with a sprite sheet, and performing any kind of transformation on sprite tends to be cumbersome.
+You can't use `background-repeat` with a sprite sheet, and performing any kind of transformation on a sprite tends to be cumbersome.

-Finally, adding sprites to a sprite sheet while maintaining efficient packing often requires changes to your CSS.
+Finally, adding new sprites to a sprite sheet while maintaining efficient packing often requires changes to your CSS.

-LemonSoda is an alternative which aims to solve all of these problems.
+LemonSoda is an alternative which aims to solve these problems.

 ***